Lakota people: United States

-Legally and by treaty classified as a semi-autonomous "nation" within the United States, the federally recognized Lakota Sioux are represented locally by officials elected to councils for the several reservations and communities in the Dakotas, Minnesota, and Nebraska.
-These tribes have direct relationships with the federal government, primarily through the Bureau of Indian Affairs in the Department of Interior.
+Legally and by treaty classified as a "domestic dependent nation" within the United States, the federally recognized Lakota tribes are represented locally by officials elected to councils for the several reservations and communities in the Dakotas, Minnesota, and Nebraska.
+These tribes have government-to-government relationships with the United States federal government, primarily through the Bureau of Indian Affairs in the Department of Interior.

+As semi-autonomous political entities, tribal governments have certain rights that are independent of state laws.
+For instance, they may operate Indian gaming on their reservation based on the Indian Gaming Regulatory Act of 1988.
+They operate with the federal government.
+These relationship are negotiated and contested.

-In addition, their residents can vote in local, state and federal elections.
+Most Lakota tribal members are also citizens of the United States.
+They can vote in local, state/provincial and federal elections.
 They are represented at the state and national level by officials elected from the political districts of their respective states and Congressional Districts.

-Band or reservation members living both on and off the individual reservations are eligible to vote in periodic elections for that reservation.
-Each reservation has its own requirements for tribal membership or citizenship, as well as a unique local government style and election cycle based on its own constitution or articles of incorporation.
+Tribal members living both on and off the individual reservations are eligible to vote in periodic elections for that tribe.
+Each tribe has its own requirements for citizenship, as well its own constitution, bylaws, and elections. or articles of incorporation.
 Most follow a multi-member tribal council model, with a chairman or president elected at-large, directly by the voters.